Pizza Capital of the World

 Truly a hidden treasure, Mary Lou’s quaint pizza shop on Dunn Ave. is a perennial local favorite.
 This newly redecorated shop is famous for having what many believe is the most delectable pizza crust in town.
 Locals recommend the Fresh Tomato tray when in season of course.

 This family operated gem on Main Street has been baking traditional Old Forge trays for over 50 years.
 Family atmosphere, fresh ingredients and time-honored recipes are the secrets to success at Revello’s.
-You can also find their delectable pizzas at locations in Kingston and the Marketplace at Steamtown.
-Revello’s is also the official pizza of the Mohegan Sun Arena and the Scranton/Wilkes-Barre Railriders.
+You can also find their delectable pizzas and more at their Luzerne County location in Kingston.

 A neighborhood mainstay for over 90 years, Salerno’s Café on Moosic Rd. must be doing something right.
 Our guess is it’s the pizza.
 Salerno’s is just off of Main Street, but easy enough to find as it is the house with the two tables out front and the unbelievable smell of hot, fresh pizza wafting from the kitchen.
 Stop by during Lent for their incredibly, delicious Pagach tray.